Schedule: We will meet for two weeks, five days a week, 1.5 hours per day. (15 hours total.)

 Format: An intro course to prep for a semester of algebra 2, with lecture to cover concepts, and lots of class interaction and individual practice.
 We will learn concepts and practice them to attain the mastery we can in a short time, in preparation for a longer, graded course during a school year.
 No grading; homework is optional.

 Cost: $275 per person for a group class of 4 or more students; $1087.5 for one-on-one tutoring.

 Payment options: Payments can be made via PayPal, Venmo, Zelle, cash, or check.

-Materials: A graphing calculator like a TI-84, TI-89, HP Prime, or Casio is recommended.
+Materials: Paper, pencil, and a graphing calculator like a TI-84, TI-89, HP Prime, or Casio is recommended.
 No text.
 We’ll use free worksheets on the Internet for homework and supplements.

-For more details or to schedule a class, contact Michael by phone at 281-770-2276 or by email at firstname.lastname@example.org or by phone at 281-770-2276.
+For more details or to schedule a class, contact Michael by email at firstname.lastname@example.org or by phone at 281-770-2276.